 We haven’t planned to stop in Beaugency mainly because we’ve never heard of this small town.
 But it was on our way coming from Château de Chambord, so why not?
 By now it won’t surprise anyone that Beaugency is on the banks of Loire River.
 We are just addicted to these towns at the river and the main reason is that they all have lovely old bridges which make us feel like we are back in time.
 Just like the old stone bridge of Beaugency.

 Walking on the narrow streets we felt that this place is very old.
 Even its castle (of course, it has one!) looks rather old than elegant.
 But this small town has its own Notre-Dame: Église Notre-Dame looks old and nothing special from the outside, but its interior is beautiful and its colorful windows amazed us.

 Magic of the French countryside

 We didn’t spent longer time in any other towns.
 But whenever we drove through them or just parked somewhere and walked to a castle we wanted to visit, the fairy tale was still there around us.
 Langeais, Rigny-Ussé, Azay-le-Rideau, Villandry… their captivating narrow streets, timber-framed houses, old churches and bridges.
-This was our first real visit to France (I mean, a skiing trip in the Alps doesn’t count or does it?) and while Paris has shocked and fascinated us at the same time, the French countryside has just stole our hearts gently.
+This was our first real visit to France (I mean, a skiing trip in the Alps doesn’t count or does it?).
+And while Paris shocked and fascinated us at the same time, the French countryside just stole our hearts gently.

 Do you like the countryside?
 Any favorite small towns?